menny/menny.github.io/.cassandra/pre-mortem.md

 # AI Pre-Mortem: The Failure Review

+**Scope:** ONLY analyze files within the `_posts/` directory.
+Ignore infrastructure, workflow, or configuration changes unless they directly impact the content of a blog post.

 **Context:** It is six months in the future.
 This blog post was a total disaster.
 Engagement was near zero, technical readers on Hacker News dismissed it as "unoriginal fluff," and it ultimately damaged the author's credibility as a technical expert.

 **Your Goal:** Perform a post-mortem autopsy on this failed post.
 Do not be "helpful" or "polite."
 Be a skeptical, high-standard critic whose job is to find the rot before it spreads.